RonaldAllanRivera/book-reader/README.md

 Planned enhancements (some already partially implemented in code/PLAN.md):

 - **Book selection** by title or index from the SLZ shelf.
-- **Reading automation**:
+- **Reading automation (console/overlay mode)**:
   - Auto-scroll through the book at a configurable pace.
   - Terminal and/or overlay-based progress bar.
-- **Quiz assistant**:
+- **Quiz assistant (enhancements)**:
-  - Parse each quiz question + options from SLZ DOM.
-  - Call LLM and show suggestion in a small overlay within the same tab.
-  - Allow re-asking or overriding suggestions.
+  - More robust parsing of quiz OCR for a variety of layouts.
+  - Optional ability to re-ask or override suggestions from the GUI.
 - **Provider flexibility**:
   - Additional `LLMClient` implementations for local models or other cloud providers.
 - **Testing harness**: